 Oslo has it all when it comes to urban living in Norway.

 A hugely popular destination for travellers, this west coast city is the second largest in Norway.

 Perhaps the most iconic stretch in Bergen is Bryggen – the old wharf line with traditional wooden buildings.
 But the entire city looks stunning from the top of Mt.
 Fløyen: accessed by hiking or taking the Fløibanen funicular to the top.

-Nightlife is top notch in Trondheim as well, with yet another city with large student population, as well as working population, there is always something going on.
+Nightlife is top notch in Bergen as well, with yet another city with large student population, as well as working population, there is always something going on.

 Fjords are the name of the game for most people that head to Bergen.
 Situated in the area most people picture when they think of Norway, the dramatic landscapes of the fjords are easily accessible from here.

 Famous for being rainy, don’t forget an umbrella if you plan a trip here.